-Sedimentation equilibrium is an analytical ultracentrifugation (AUC) method for measuring protein molecular masses in solution and for studying protein-protein interactions.
+Sedimentation equilibrium (SE-AUC) is an analytical ultracentrifugation method for measuring protein molecular masses in solution and for studying protein-protein interactions.
 It is particularly valuable for:

 In sedimentation equilibrium the sample is spun in an analytical ultracentrifuge at a speed high enough to force the protein toward the outside of the rotor, but not high enough to cause the sample to form a pellet.
 As the centrifugal force produces a gradient in protein concentration across the centrifuge cell, diffusion acts to oppose this concentration gradient.
 Eventually an exact balance is reached between sedimentation and diffusion, and the concentration distribution reaches an equilibrium.
 This equilibrium concentration distribution across the cell is then measured while the sample is spinning, using either absorbance or refractive index detection in our Beckman XL-I (picture).